Autoscaling in Presto Clusters¶

 Presto is supported on AWS, Azure, and GCP Cloud platforms; see QDS Components: Supported Versions and Cloud Platforms.

-- The Presto Server (running on the master node) keeps track of the launch time of each node.
+- The Presto Server (running on the coordinator node) keeps track of the launch time of each node.

 - At regular intervals (10 seconds by default) the Presto Server takes a snapshot of the state of running queries,